singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise2.md

 ### **Task 1: RDP to a Public IP**

-Depending on your configuration, you can use either a private or public IP address to RDP to the new golden image VM.

 1. Use the Public IP address of the golden image VM to connect to the RDS-enabled Windows Server operating system.

 2. Copy the IP address.

    ![ws name.](media/vmw49.png)

-3. In your AD Virtual Machine click on search on task bar, search for _Remote Desktop Connection_ and click on it.
+3. In your AD Virtual Machine click on **Search** on task bar, search for _Remote Desktop Connection_ and click on it.

    ![ws name.](media/us38.png)